trolando/lace/README.md

 Interrupting is cooperative.
 Lace checks for interrupting tasks when stealing work, i.e., during `SYNC` or when idle.
 Large tasks can use the `YIELD_NEWFRAME()` macro to manually check for interrupting tasks.

+Lace offers the `lace_barrier` method to let all Lace workers synchronize.
+Typically used in Lace tasks created using the `TOGETHER` macro.

 ### Support for C++